gabeklein/expressive-mvc/README.md

   />
 )
 ```
 This method is naturally picky and will only capture values already defined (as `undefined` or otherwise).
-You can however, specify the properties to pull from, like so:
+You can however, specify properties to pull from, like so:

 ```js
 const state = Model.uses({ ... }, ["name", "birthday"]);
 ```

-This way, objects containing _more_ than required info may be given without collisions or either-way polluting state.
+This way, objects containing _more_ than required info may be used, without collisions or polluting state.

 <!-- <sup><a href="https://codesandbox.io/s/example-constructor-params-22lqu">View in CodeSandbox</a></sup> -->